siobhanlgorman/Sourdough-Bakes/README.md

 # Languages

-HTML (Hypertext Markup Language) was used to design the website and CSS (Cascading Style Sheets) to style the HTML code.
+HTML (Hypertext Markup Language) was used to design the basic website and CSS (Cascading Style Sheets) to style the website and make it look appealing to the user.

 # Technologies Used

-Balsamiq was used to create the wireframes.
+[Balsamiq](https://balsamiq.com/) was used to create the wireframes.

-Google Fonts was used for the fonts: Poppins and Lora.
+[Google Fonts](https://fonts.google.com) was used for the fonts: Poppins and Lora.

-Fontawesome was used for the social media icons, map link and the arrow back to top.
+[Fontawesome](https://fontawesome.com) was used for the social media icons, map link and the arrow back to top.

-Google maps was used to provide a map link.
+[Google maps](https://www.google.com/maps) was used to provide a map link.

 # Testing

 ## Validation

-* HTML Validator was run at several points during the project and any small errors identified were fixed.
+* [HTML Validator](https://validator.w3.org/) was run at several points during the project and any small errors identified were fixed.
 At the final stage no errors or warnings were found
-* CSS Validator was run several times during the project and syntax errors were corrected.
-At the time of submission the css code succesfully passed the validator.
+* [CSS Validator]https://validator.w3.org/) was run several times during the project and syntax errors were corrected.
+At the time of submission the css code succesfully passed the validator with no errors.
-* Lighthouse in Chrome Developer Tools was used and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
+* Lighthouse in Chrome Developer Tools was used to check performance and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

 ## Responsiveness